-Students selected to participate in the joint degree program meet all the normal B.A. requirements for their particular field of concentration, as well as all the general education requirements.
+Students selected to participate in the joint degree program meet all the normal B.A. requirements for their particular field of study, as well as all the general education requirements.
 In addition, joint degree students in international relations must meet the following requirements:

-1. Completion of nine graduate-level courses for quality grades, including seven CIR-approved courses.
-Students may petition the CIR to count toward their M.A. degree up to three appropriate graduate-level courses taken for their B.A. degree.
-NOTE: The total number of courses required for the joint degree is forty-eight, assuming that three courses may be double counted toward both degrees.

-- 2. Fulfillment of the CIR distribution requirement that is designed to ensure that, within the nine required courses for the M.A. degree, students achieve sufficient depth and breadth in the study of international relations.
-Currently, each student must pass two courses each in three of four fields of international relations: - a.
-Security and International History - b.
+- Completion of nine graduate-level courses for quality grades, including seven CIR-approved courses.
+Students may petition the CIR to count toward their M.A. degree up to three appropriate courses taken for their B.A. degree.
+NOTE: The total number of CIR-approved courses required for the joint degree is forty-eight, assuming that three courses may be double counted toward both degrees. - 2.
+Fulfillment of the CIR distribution requirement.
+This is designed to ensure that, within the nine required courses for the M.A. degree, students achieve sufficient depth and breadth in the study of international relations.
+Currently, each student must pass three courses each in two of four fields of international relations: - a.
+Security, International History, and International Relations Theory - b.
 International Political Economy and Development - c.
 Regional Studies and Nationalism - d.
 Human Rights, Environment, and Law - 3.
-Fulfillment of the CIR language requirement. - 4.
-A passing grade in the committee's M.A. paper workshop. - 5.
-A passing grade in the committee's noncredit Perspectives on International Relations course in the Autumn Quarter. - 6.
-Completion of an M.A. paper that is approved by a faculty adviser and a preceptor. - 7.
+A passing grade in the committee's M.A. paper workshop. - 4.
+A passing grade in the committee's noncredit Perspectives on International Relations course in Autumn Quarter. - 5.
+Completion of an M.A. paper that is approved by a faculty adviser and a preceptor. - 6.
 Completion of both B.A. and M.A. degrees within a quarter of each other.